snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 >[!IMPORTANT]
    >
    > * If you choose Microsoft Entra ID as the type of identity source, the connector maps the email IDs of users obtained from Confluence directly to UPN property from Microsoft Entra ID.
-   > * If you chose "non-AAD" for the identity type see [Map your non-Azure AD Identities](map-non-aad.md) for instructions on mapping the identities.
+   > * If you chose "non-AAD" for the identity type, see [Map your non-Azure AD Identities](map-non-aad.md) for instructions on mapping the identities.
 You can use this option to provide the mapping regular expression from email ID to UPN.
    > * Updates to users or groups governing access permissions are synced in full crawls only.
 Incremental crawls do not currently support the processing of updates to permissions.

 ### Content